reecer62/dice-wench/README.md

 # dnd-assistant
-A Discord bot that offers a lot of neat features
+A Discord bot that offers a lot of neat features for your D&D server